-The Group has incurred a continuing loss before tax of £nil for the year (2021: loss of £3.7m).
-Finance income was higher due to the investment of funds held to support the litigation assets and the investment of the KPMG settlement funds received in November 2022.
+The Group has incurred a continuing loss before tax of £7.1m for the year (2022: £nil).
+Finance income was higher due to the investment of funds held to support the litigation assets receiving higher interest rates.

 2.2.4 Cashflow